retroxsky06/Mission-to-Mars/README.md

 Module 10 Challenge

 ## Project Overview
-The purpose of this project
+The purpose of this project is to build a web application that will scrape the latest Mars news and updates from several websites with the click of a button.
+The retrieved data will be stored in a NoSQL database, and will then be presented in a HTML webpage.

-The project deliverables include:
+The project has three deliverables:
 - Scrape High-Resolution Mars Hemisphere Images and Titles
 - Update the Web App with Mars Hemisphere Images and Titles
 - Add Bootstrap 3 Components